pip-services/pip-services-docs/content/en/conceptual/communication/command_set/_index.md

 #### Adding a command

 We can add a command to the set with the add_command() method.
-The following example shows how to add a command that, once executed, prints ‘command 1’.
+The following example shows how to add a command that, once executed, prints 'command 1'.

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}